ryanbordo/Applefest-Website/design-plan/design-journey.md

 > Provide a brief rationale explaining how your proposed interactivity addresses the goals of your site's audience.
 > This should be about a paragraph.
 (3-5 sentences)

-My proposed interactivity is the carousel.
+My proposed interactivity is the slideshow.
 This will add dynamic photos that can be accessed either through an automated and timed slideshow or by clicking the buttons left and right of the image.
 The purpose is to give the audience more content in the same amount of space.
 That is, while the carousel takes up just about the same space as one image, it can hold essentially as many images as the audience needs.
 Because the festival is such a visual environment, I believe that providing more images will allow my audience to get a better idea of what to expect at Applefest, especially in terms of visualizations of food offerings and vendor stands.

 ## Interactivity Implementation Plan (Milestone 1)